woocommerce/woocommerce-admin/docs/woocommerce.com/analytics-taxes-report.md

 The report table allows sorting by the following columns:

-- Tax Code
+- Tax code
 - Rate
-- Total Tax (Order Tax + Shipping Tax)
+- Total tax (Order tax + Shipping tax)
-- Order Tax
+- Order tax
-- Shipping Tax
+- Shipping tax
 - Orders (count)

 By default, the report is sorted by the creation date of the tax codes.

 ### Report Links

-The `Tax Code` column links to the Orders Report, filtered by the selected tax code.
+The `Tax code` column links to the Orders Report, filtered by the selected tax code.